 MMS supports mobile computing by allowing Agency-owned and personal mobile handheld devices (smartphones and tablets, based on smartphone OSs) to access Agency networks and applications in accordance with the Agency's IT security policy.
 MMS supports Mobile Device Management (MDM), Mobile Application Management (MAM), Mobile Content Management (MCM), mobile security, and deployment support.

-Our MMS solution is carrier/network agnostic and simply requires a network connection to function.
+connection to function.
 MMS is supported over all MetTel preferred wireless networks and our preferred global partners and supports all major smartphone and tablet OSs,

 MMS is interoperable with Wi-Fi network connections.